Inverted Fee Structures, Tick Size, and Market Quality

 56 Pages Posted: 23 Mar 2017 Last revised: 10 Sep 2018

 Stock exchanges compete for order flow through their fee models.
-A traditional model pays a rebate to the liquidity supplier, and an inverted model pays a rebate to liquidity demanders.
-We examine the impact of inverted fee models on market quality using an exogenous shock to inverted venue market share created by a regulatory intervention to examine the interaction between tick size, restrictions on dark trading, and exchange fees we show that traders use inverted venues to adjust for suboptimal tick sizes.
-Increased inverted venue activity improves pricing efficiency and liquidity when the minimum tick size is binding.
-We show that by offering traders sub-tick price improvement, inverted fee venues enhance competition for liquidity provision and increase information impounded into prices through limit orders.
+A traditional model pays rebates to liquidity suppliers, and an inverted model pays rebates to liquidity demanders.
+Using a regulatory intervention to examine the interaction between tick size, restrictions on dark trading, and exchange fees we show that traders use inverted venues to adjust for suboptimal tick sizes.
+Increased inverted venue activity improves pricing efficiency and liquidity, especially when the tick size is binding.
+We show that the sub-tick price improvement offered by inverted venues enhances competition for liquidity provision and increases information impounded into prices through non-marketable limit orders.